 Education is another field in which women represent the majority.
-According to EdWeek, the education/teaching career fields are vastly dominated by women (77 percent), and that number is only increasing as time moves forward, albeit slowly.
+According to EdWeek, the education/teaching career fields are vastly dominated by women (77%), and that number is only increasing.

 Some education scholarships are specifically designed for women, though most are applicable to all genders.
 Here are some notable examples of scholarships for education majors and future teachers:

 - AASA Educational Administration Scholarship: Sponsored by the School Superintendents Association, this $2,500 scholarship is intended to help female graduate students who have the career goal of becoming a superintendent — ultimately bolstering female leadership in education.